House probe overlooked most Trump-Russia contacts, report claims

 CAP also found that in another 21 percent of the known contacts with specific individuals, pleas from House Democrats to call back witnesses, including those who refused to answer questions, were rejected.

-According to a recent status report by the House Intelligence Committee Democrats, more than 30 key witnesses have not been interviewed.
+According to a recent status report by Democrats on the House Intelligence Committee, more than 30 key witnesses have not been interviewed.
 These include personnel and contractors from the campaign’s digital operations, including Cambridge Analytica.

 While many of the individual meetings have been exhaustively covered by news organizations, the CAP report shows the interactions were regular (often with little more than days separating them) and it highlights some actors such as Ivan Timofeev, who claimed connections to the Russian Ministry of Foreign Affairs.

-The interactions documented in the report begin with a January, 2016 email from Trump’s personal lawyer Cohen to Vladimir Putin’s top spokesperson, Dmitry Peskov, about a stalled attempt to build a Trump Tower project in Moscow.
+The interactions documented in the report begin with a January 2016 email from Trump’s personal lawyer Cohen to Putin’s top spokesperson, Dmitry Peskov, about a stalled attempt to build a Trump Tower project in Moscow.

 The report also highlights that, following the now infamous Trump Tower meeting in June 2016, Papadopoulos had “several email and Skype exchanges” with Timofeev, who suggested a campaign official come to Russia for a meeting.

-Note: CORRECTION (March 22, 2018, 11:45 a.m.
-ET): A previous version of this article misspelled the last name of a Russian-Ukrainian political operative and former member of Russian intelligence.
-He is Konstantin Kilimnik, not Kiliminik.